MILL HOUSE

 SIX RIVERS AND TWO LAKES

-Mill House is fortunate to be in the heart of a biological, historic, and recreational mecca.
+The Mill House is fortunate to be in the heart of a biological, historic, and recreational mecca.
 This vast watershed includes the New River, Greenbrier River, Gauley River, Cherry River, Meadow River and Bluestone River, as well as the 2000-acre Bluestone Lake and 3000-acre Summersville Lake.

 These bodies of water are major contributors to the local ecosystem richness and diversity for both plants and animals.
 There are many animals that live year-round, and at other times, in the water and around the edges of rivers/lakes.
 These include beavers, otters, minks, raccoons, opossums, blue herons, Canada geese, wood ducks, mallards, king fishers, minnows, native fish, turtles, salamanders, newts, crayfish, muskrats, bull frogs, eagles, owls, hawks and redwing blackbirds.

 Great fishing can be enjoyed with small and large mouth bass, crappie, catfish, muskie, walleye, pike and bluegill present in good numbers.
-Year after year, the New River produces more citation fish than any other warm water river in WV
+Year after year, the New River produces more citation fish than any other warm water river in WV.

 The New River is the second oldest river in the world, preceded only by the Nile.
 Amazon ranks third oldest..
 Interestingly, only these three ancient rivers flow north in the world.